 As we learned in my last post Inner Compass: Inner Child, emotions can help us make choices by giving us a vital compass that tells us where to go and who to get involved with.
 If we follow the directions of our inner compass, then we can make choices that feel authentic, enthusiastic, and sustainable.
 But being guided by your feelings isn’t as easy as it sounds.
 First of all, we can’t choose our feelings.
 And secondly, those feelings often turn out to be childlike, animal-or at least mammal-istic, and at times contradictory.
 Because of that, I often borrow from John Bradshaw and refer to a person’s deepest feelings as their Inner Child.

-Some people have trouble tuning into their Inner Child and some don’t.
+Some people have trouble tuning into their inner feelings and some don’t.
 For most of us it is a skill we attain only with encouragement and practice.
 If you’re lucky, your parents nurtured your ability to identify and express how you feel from the very get-go.
 However, many baby boomers were brought up with the notion that nobody likes a complainer and have learned to simply put up and shut up.
 Other families may be more focused on economic survival or may urge their kids to follow religious guidelines.
 Parents are supposed to gradually let go, but some moms and dads never stop making choices for their kids.
 Many men and women trying to compete in a traditionally man’s world, dismiss feelings as soft and self-indulgent—and assume they are better off without them.
 Other people get overwhelmed by their emotions and all too quickly reach for a drink or drugs to dull them.